Australian Broadcasting Corporation: Lissajous curve logo

 The ABC logo is one of the most recognisable logos in Australia.
 In the early years of television, the ABC had been using Lissajous curves as fillers between programmes.

+In 1961, prior to the adoption of an official corporate logo, the ABC commissioned Tasmanian artist George Davis to create a large mosaic mural for its new Hobart studios at 5–7 Sandy Bay Road.
+The abstract design, composed of more than 150,000 glass tiles and spanning 19 m, was prominently displayed on the building's façade.
+Observers and later commentators have noted similarities between the mural's sinuous linework and the ABC's eventual logo, with some suggesting it may have served as a visual influence.

 In July 1963, the ABC conducted a staff competition to create a new logo for use on television, stationery, publications, microphone badges and ABC vehicles.
 In 1965, ABC graphics designer Bill Kennard submitted a design representing a Lissajous display, as generated when a sine wave signal is applied to the "X" input of an oscilloscope and another at three times the frequency at the "Y" input.
 The letters "ABC" were added to the design and it was adopted as the ABC's official logo.
-Kennard was presented with £25 (about AU$715 in 2021) for his design.
+Kennard was presented with £25 (about AU$850 in 2024) for his design.

-On 19 October 1974, the Lissajous curve design experienced its first facelift with the line thickened to allow for colour to be used.
+On 19 October 1974 the Lissajous curve design experienced its first facelift with the line thickened to allow for colour to be used.
 It would also be treated to the 'over and under' effect, showing the crossover of the line in the design.
 To celebrate its 70th anniversary on 1 July 2002, the ABC adopted a new logo, which was created by (Annette) Harcus Design in 2001.
 This logo used a silver 3D texture but the crossover design was left intact and was then used across the ABC's media outlets.
 After the on-air revival of the 1974 logo since 2014, the ABC gradually reinstated the classic symbol.
-The most recent change happened in February 2018 where announced a new logotype and brand positioning under its tagline, Yours.
+The most recent change happened in February 2018, with a new logotype and brand positioning under its tagline, Yours.
 The 2002 silver logo is no longer in use by the corporation.